The main indicators used to analyze posts of earned media in your Radarly projects are:

 - Ability to sort queries by impressions & estimated reach

 Listening section - Analytics Details

-- In the list of posts (on the left), you can sort the posts by Impressions and Estimated Reach.
+- You can sort the list of posts by Impressions and Estimated Reach

-- In the tile "Number of posts", cumulative impressions and estimated reach of the posts matching the query
+- In the tile "Number of posts", it displays the cumulative impressions and estimated reach of the posts matching the query